Underdisc/Varkor/style.md

 - Static Member Variables `smVariableName`
 - Namespace Variables `nVariableName`

-## Function Naming Scheme
-Functions are always camel case and start with an uppercase letter.

-- Literally Any Function `FunctionName`

-## Class and Struct Naming Scheme
-Classes and Structs are always camel case and start with an uppercase letter.

-- Literally Any Class or Struct `ClassOrStructName`

-## Namespace Naming Scheme
+### Other
-Namespaces are always camel case and start with an uppercase letter.
+All other identifier names are camel case and begin with an uppercase letter.
+This is subect to change.

+- Functions 'FunctionName'
+- Structs `StructName`
-- Literally Any Namespace `NamespaceName`
+- Namespaces `NamespaceName`

-## Enum Naming Scheme
-Enums are always camel case and start with an uppercase letter.
-Members of an enum follow the same scheme.

-- Literally Any Enum `EnumName`
+- Enum `EnumName`
-- Literally Any Enum Member `EnumMemberName`
+- Enum Members `EnumMemberName`
+- Macros `Macro`

-## Everything Else
+## Conventions
-.clang-format specifies all other style rules.
+### Modified Args Passed As Pointer
+Functions shouldn't take non-const references.
+If a function modifies an argument, that function must take it as a pointer.
+Knowing whether an argument is potentially modified is valuable information.